 All items are handmade in small batches with the highest quality wax prints to create stylish accessories you won't find anywhere else.

-Dinky Kente wax print green, orange and yellow ankara detail sealed in resin on silver hair slide.
+Dinky Kente wax print red, orange and black ankara detail sealed in resin on silver hair slide.

 Part of de luxe collection and lovingly handmade, these hair slides will add a touch of vintage style to your luscious locs.